-But the business rapidly grew tedious, and his visits to the factory soon occupied but one hour in the day; soon after, one in two days; and at last he fell into the easy habit of coming only once a week, leaving his workmen in the interval to do precisely as they pleased.
+But the business rapidly grew tedious, and his visits to the factory soon occupied but one hour in the day; soon after, one in two days; and at last he fell into the easy habit of coming only once hand, and sold it finally piecemeal to travelling merchants for half a week, leaving his workmen in the interval to do precisely as they pleased.

-All this was the necessary consequence of his

-devotion to the tavern.
+All this was the necessary consequence of his devotion to the tavern.